|

 itself?
 The fact

-Ah, but not everyone can get
+everyone can get

 position than others to get

-it—and the people in the best position of all are those who
+it — and the people in the best position of all are those who

 are very wealthy